 It's an impressive picture from which to launch the ambitions of the next phase and, over the coming years, Greater Manchester will need to deliver more and faster in order to meet its active travel and decarbonisation targets.
-Delivering on the vision for the active travel network in Greater Manchester was always going to require a major increase in capacity to deliver transformational active travel infrastructure, and over the past 4 years Greater Manchester have succeeded in increasing our delivery capability for active travel infrastructure from c.£500k per year to c.£50m a year through consistent investment in the workforce and skill sets in TfGM and local authorities.
-To deliver the mission, we now need to work even more closely with our communities and clearly demonstrate the vast benefits of more movement it has replaced the Department for Transport as the body distributing active travel funding.
+Delivering on the vision for the active travel network in Greater Manchester was always going to require a major increase in capacity to deliver transformational active travel infrastructure, and over the past 4 years Greater Manchester have succeeded in increasing our delivery capability for active travel infrastructure from &£500k per year to c.£50m a year through Consistent investment in the workforce and 🐼 ill sets in TfGM and local authorities.
+To deliver the mission, we now need to work even more closely with our communities and clearly demonstrate the vast benefits of more movement

+The creation of Active Travel England was announced in 2020, As the Government's executive agency for making walking, wheeling and cycling more accessible, it has replaced the Department for Transport as the body distributing active travel funding.
 This new approach nationally supports the momentum in Greater Manchester to provide people with more options to travel actively.

-The creation of Active Travel England was announced in 2020, As the Government's executive agency for making walking, wheeling and cycling more accessible,